laurelch/rendering/experiences.md

 \* = optional, **bold** = important
 ## **Software 💻**
-Please allow me to introduce the softwares or tools that I use in my pipeline, and how I **learnt** them.
+Please allow me to introduce the softwares or tools that I use in my rendering procedure, and how I **learnt** them.

 I do not understand every parts of a software well, so I will mention what I use this software for.
 ___